HNTA-Club/website/_pages/clubroom.md

 sidebar:
  nav: "clubroom"
 ---

+The temporary clubroom is situated in Festia B third floor (FB307).

 Welcome to the clubroom page of HeNTAi. <br>
-Here you can view whether the clubroom is open or not. <br>
+<del>Here you can view whether the clubroom is open or not.</del> <br>
 Door bot currently out of commission.

 <html>